 Be warned though, cryptocurrencies are notorious for their volatility and their prices can crash.
 On the other hand, the immense rise in value in the long term has always yielded profits.
 We advise you to learn more about any specific crypto you might be interested in and only put a portion of your savings into it, diversification of your retirement portfolio being key.

-If you are interested in cryptocurrencies as a retirement fund, be sure to check out IRA Financial’s partnership with Gemini.
+If you are interested in cryptocurrencies as a retirement fund, be sure to check out IRA Financial’s new partnership, coming soon.
 You can self-directed your plan and invest in Bitcoin and other popular cryptos!